thmb/flight/README.md

 ## [Airflow](airflow/README.md)

-Open-source platform created by the community to programmatically author, schedule and monitor workflows.
+Platform created by the community to programmatically author, schedule and monitor workflows.

-Use standard Python features to create workflows, including date time formats for scheduling and loops to dynamically generate tasks.
+> Use standard Python features to create workflows, including date time formats for scheduling and loops to dynamically generate tasks.

 ## [Airbyte](airbyte/README.md)

-Open-source EL(T) tool that syncs data from applications, APIs and databases to warehouses.
-It allows to build custom connectors for specific and complex content manipulation.
+EL(T) tool that syncs data from applications, APIs and databases to warehouses.

-Efficient (and easy) to synchronize SQL databases in a reliable way, to fetch data from popular public APIs and to deal with rare formats/dependencies in isolation.
+> Efficient (and easy) to synchronize SQL databases in a reliable way, to fetch data from popular public APIs.
+> Deal with complex formats/dependencies in isolation through custom connectors for specific content manipulation.

 ## [DBT](dbt/README.md)

-SQL-first transformation workflow that lets teams quickly and collaboratively deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation.
+SQL-first transformation workflow that lets teams deploy analytics code following software engineering best practices.

-Replace boilerplate DDL/DML with simple SQL SELECT statements that infer dependencies, build tables and views, and run models in order.
+> Replace boilerplate DDL/DML with simple SQL SELECT statements that infer dependencies, build tables and views, and run models in order.
+Allows modularity, portability, CI/CD, and documentation.

 ## [MinIO](minio/README.md)

+High-performance, S3 compatible object store, built for large scale AI/ML, data lake and database workloads.

+> Simplicity is the foundation for exascale data infrastructure - both technically and operationally.
+> Turnkey multi-cluster deployment and management, providing freedom to innovate without lock-in or disruption.
+> Native Kubernetes operator integration, it supports major Kubernetes distributions on public, private and edge clouds.

 ## [PostgreSQL](postgres/README.md)